 Catch-All email account is used to collect all emails sent to any email of a domain.
 It helps us to avoid losing emails due to misspelled addresses.
 While using the catch-all address you may receive spam messages and many other bounce messages that sent to

 any-email (at) your-domain.com.

 This tutorial will help you to set up a catch-all email address with a postfix server.

 A catch-all account can be created by adding a virtual aliases to the postfix server.
 To add an alias edit /etc/postfix/virtual configuration file:

 Then add a catch-all address like below:

-You may also have some actual email accounts on your domain and you need to forward emails of that accounts to correct mailbox.
-Then you can also create virtual alias for that email address and forward to specific users mailboxes.
+You may also have some actual email accounts on your domain and you need to forward emails of that accounts to the correct mailbox.
+Then you can also create virtual alias for that email address and forward it to specific user’s mailboxes.
 Use the below configuration, which will send all emails to user “myuser” except emails of [email protected] and [email protected]

 myuser[email protected] info[email protected] support